robert-annies/toast/README.md

     DELETE /bananas/23
     --> 200

-More details and configuration options are documented in the manual... (_comming soon_)
+More details and configuration options are documented in the manual.

 Installation
 ============